Destiny (video game): Soundtrack

+Destiny Original Soundtrack

-Destiny Original SoundtrackDestiny (Original Soundtrack) is the official soundtrack for the video game, composed by Michael Salvatori, C Paul Johnson, Martin O'Donnell and Paul McCartney.
+Destiny (Original Soundtrack) is the official soundtrack for the video game, composed by Michael Salvatori, C Paul Johnson, Martin O'Donnell and Paul McCartney.
 Released digitally via iTunes on September 26, 2014, the soundtrack contains 44 instrumental compositions from the game.
 The soundtrack marked O'Donnell's final work for Bungie, after years of composing for the Halo franchise, as well as several games before that.
 In addition, McCartney wrote and recorded an original song inspired by the game, titled "Hope for the Future".

 Early in Destiny's development, O'Donnell was contacted by Pete Parsons (current Chief Operating Officer of Bungie), and was asked to begin writing music for the game.
 At the time, Destiny was still in its infancy, as it lacked any gameplay material for O'Donnell to score music to, so instead, O'Donnell began creating music based solely on the game's ideas, stories, and artwork.
 By February 17, 2013, over 50 minutes of the soundtrack had already been recorded with a 106-piece orchestra at Abbey Road Studios in London.
 O'Donnell gave the early pieces of music to Bungie in hopes that they would foster inspiration within the development team.

 Unlike the Halo series, where pieces of music were only 2–3 minutes long, O'Donnell has stated that the soundtrack for Destiny has no time restrictions, with the pieces clocking in "as long as they need to be".
 O'Donnell collaborated with Paul McCartney on the soundtrack for the better part of two years, as they traded ideas, melody samples, and themes back and forth.
 On April 11, 2014, Martin O'Donnell was dismissed without cause by the board of directors at Bungie.
 This caused concern as to whether this would affect the game; however, Pete Parsons stated that O'Donnell's work on the game had been completed before his dismissal and would appear in the final product.

+Music of the Spheres

-Music of the SpheresMusic of the Spheres is an eight-part musical companion piece to Destiny, composed by Marty O’Donnell together with Michael Salvatori and Paul McCartney.
+Music of the Spheres is an eight-part musical companion piece to Destiny, composed by Marty O’Donnell together with Michael Salvatori and Paul McCartney.
 Parts of the music were used to accompany a Destiny trailer at E3 2013, and in the official soundtrack.
 But following O'Donnell's dismissal from and subsequent legal dispute with Bungie, Music of the Spheres remained unreleased.
 It was leaked to the Internet by unknown persons in December 2017.
 Bungie officially released the album on June 1, 2018.